 Olusegun Obasanjo 1937 –

-Recall the ludicrous declaration in 1979 that Nigeria will become one of the ten leading nations of the world by the end of the (twentieth) century.
-His OFN programme, Operation Feed the Nation, which soon became kindergarten sing-song among civil servants and school children, left only the memento of his commandeering adventure at Ottah farms – a bogus acquisition that could not even feed the general himself, until regrettable intervention by meddlesome political interlopers brought his rather undistinguished portraiture back to state house in 1999 as ‘civilian’ president.
+If we discard his ludicrous declaration in 1979 that Nigeria will become one of the ten leading nations of the world by the (twentieth) century, and his OFN programme, Operation Feed the Nation, which only panned down to kindergarten sing-song among school children, we are left only the memento of his commandeering adventure at Otta farms – a bogus land grab that still could not feed the general himself, until regrettable intervention by political interlopers brought his meddlesome portraiture back to state house in 1999 as ‘civilian’ president.
 The quote mark on civilian comes from our knowledge that there could be nothing civil about these Nigerians inebriated in mind-control by their armed forces – the reptilian robotoid mindset they had mistaken for, and kept calling, patriotism(1).

-That end of twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of privatisation and monetisation policy.
+Ironically, our twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of a privatisation and monetisation policy.
 Allied with an insane bid to alter the constitution to award himself a third tenure, Obasanjo’s twice-failed despotism offered nothing to actualise the potential of a nation or improve the lot of the suffering majority of Nigerian people.

-Lacking in true compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of such literary drivels as My Command, Nzeogwu, This Animal Called Man, slipped in positive international rating by Transparency International and descended in odium as one of the most corrupt governments of the world.
+Rather, lacking in human compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of such drivels as My Command and This Animal Called Man, slipped in positive international rating and descended in odium as one of the most corrupt governments of the world.
 His Financial Crimes Commision was first to morph into witch-hunt against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in his Peoples Democratic Party, PDP, fed fat on the cabalism and mediocrity of his civil dictatorship.

 Ibrahim Babangida 1941 –

 While true patriots like the immortal Gani Fawehinmi who cried foul and sought justice were hounded and jailed by his gulag, inflation from the clueless Shagari austerity measures spiralled under Babangida’s structural adjustment programmes.
 Cronies and cohorts of queer psychological orientations ruled the nation by his nod.
 Babangida was making millionaires of his debauched minions across the length and breadth of a twice-impoverished country.
 A pervert’s gimmick of compromising credible Nigerians became his game.
 Wole Soyinka, Tai Solarin, Humphrey Nwosu fell unsuspecting victims of one man’s bid to widen the corruptibility and ultimate reductionism of progressive elements into lap dogs and hedonist ego worshippers of the emperor.

 Yakubu Gowon 1934 –

 Occasionally, these days, the inane octogenarian in Dr. Gowon finds relevance in pontificating national unity on the pages of newspapers.
-It is a rueful joke in learned circles how both Gowon and Obasanjo had retarded their nation states to pristine bankruptcy, signed off to go get some education they never really had in the beginning, and were back few years later with their PhDs in mental and continental retardation.
+It is a rueful joke in learned circles how both Gowon and Obasanjo had retarded their nation states to pristine bankruptcy, signed off to go get some education they never really had in the beginning, and were back few years later with their PhDs in continental retardation.